TIY-Durham/2015-FALL-FEE/26--For-Your-Eyes-OAuth/README.md

   * additional params needed (`fields`, `includes`)
   * sample data returned

 Make a sample request using [Postman](http://getpostman.com) or `curl` to inspect real responses from the API to verify your hypotheses from the documentation.
-Document the API endpoints -- including the query string parameters -- that you need for each page.
-Add those to your plans!
+These findings could be valuable to your team!

 ### Shaping Up with Angular JS: Round 2